reiver/golang-backend-training/chapters/simple_json/README.md

 	}{
 		StatusCode: http.StatusNotFound,
 		StatusName: "Not Found",
-		Message:    "This is not the URI you are looking for.",
+		HumanMessage: "This is not the URI you are looking for.",

 	})
 	if nil != err {